-During the 2001 Program Year as an entitlement city, Grand Junction has successfully met the priority needs identified in the Consolidated Plan.
+During the 2002 Program Year as an entitlement city, Grand Junction has successfully met the priority needs identified in the Consolidated Plan.
 One hundred percent of the available CDBG funds were allocated to projects that would benefit low/moderate income persons.
-The following can summarize the Grand Junction Community's success during the 2001 Program Year:
+The following can summarize the Grand Junction Community's success during the 2002 Program Year:

-- Riverside Neighborhood Drainage Improvement project from the 1999 program year was completed.
-This project funded drainage improvements to the Riverside Neighborhood, which is a low/moderate income area of the City. - The Grand Valley Catholic Outreach continued to operate the City's first and only Day Center for the Homeless.
-The project provides services to homeless persons that are not available anywhere else in the City. - Grand Junction Housing Authority acquired a permanent home for the community homeless shelter. - The City participates in the Continuum of Care sponsored by the Colorado Coalition for the Homeless.
+- The Grand Valley Catholic Outreach continued to operate the City's first and only Day Center for the Homeless.
+The project provides services to homeless persons that are not available anywhere else in the City. - Homeward Bound, Inc. operates a permanent homeless shelter for the community's homeless and has now expanded the number of beds to 87. - The City participates in the Continuum of Care sponsored by the Colorado Coalition for the Homeless.
 This participation serves to increase the City's understanding of the homeless needs in the community.
 The City also met with several social service agencies to discuss the CDBG Program.
 This discussion covered activities that are eligible for these funds and the process to apply for these funds from the City's CDBG Program. - The City participates with the Grand Valley Coalition for the Homeless and their mission to provide a continuum of services for the community's homeless.
 The 2001 Continuum of Care Plan established a work program for the community including prevention, outreach, intake and assessment, emergency shelter, transitional housing, permanent support housing, permanent housing and supportive services. - The City contributed \$8,000 from its general fund to Housing Services of Western Colorado (the Energy Office) as matching funds for the Low and Moderate Income Housing Rehabilitation Program.
-Housing Services has been running this program since 1991 and the City helps with rehabilitation of four homes in the City each year. - The Grand Junction Housing Authority and The Energy Office play a major role in providing affordable housing opportunities to low and moderate income persons in the community. - Utilizing CDBG funds, Housing Services of Western Colorado completed the rehabilitation of 12 units the agency had recently acquired for low/moderate income families.
+Housing Services has been running this program since 1991 and the City helps with rehabilitation of four homes in the City each year. - The Grand Junction Housing Authority and Housing Resources of Western Colorado play a major role in providing affordable housing opportunities to low and moderate income persons in the community. - Head Start completed construction on their new facility in December 2002 at 134 West Avenue using \$104,000 from CDBG funds. - Western Slope Center For Children completed interior remodel/renovation in June of 2003 of their facility at 259 Grand Avenue.